 The details of this public hearing have not yet been announced.

-It is vital that women who are pregnant or of childbearing age taking sodium valproate continue taking their medicine as normal unless advised to do so by their doctor.
+It is vital that women who are pregnant or of childbearing age taking sodium valproate continue taking their medicine as normal unless advised otherwise by their doctor.
 Women who are worried about their epilepsy medicines should seek advice from their doctor.